agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 There are dedicated Translator and Speech resource types for these services, which you can use if you want to manage access and billing for each service individually.

-Text translation, Document translation & Custom translation (used to enable enterprises, app developers, and language service providers to build customized neural machine translation (NMT) systems)
+Text translation, Document translation & Custom translation (used to enable enterprises, app developers, and language service providers to build customized neural machine translation (NMT) systems).
+The translator service provides multi-language support for text translation, transliteration, language detection, and dictionaries.

 Azure AI Translator's application programming interface (API) offers some optional configuration to help you fine-tune the results that are returned, including: